Bitcoin slid by 2.73% on Thursday. Following on from a 1.49% fall from Wednesday, Bitcoin ended the day at $7,817.5.

-Across the rest of the majors, it was a mixed day for the pack on Saturday.
+Across the rest of the top 10 cryptos, it was another mixed day for the majors.

-Through the current week, the crypto total market cap rose from a Monday low $240.56bn to a Friday high $271.32bn.
-At the time of writing, the total market cap stood at $239.40bn, with a bearish start to the day seeing the market cap slide to a current week low $238.37bn.
+Through the current week, the crypto total market cap jumped from $197bn levels to an early Wednesday current week high $220.27bn before easing back to sub-$210bn levels.
+At the time of writing, the total market cap stood at $208.54bn.

 For the Bitcoin Day Ahead

-Bitcoin would need to break back through the major support levels and through to $9,640 levels to bring the first major resistance level at $9,803.87 into play.
+Bitcoin would need to move through to $7,870 levels to support a run at the first major resistance level at $7,984.2.

-Failure to break back through the major support levels will see Bitcoin fall further back into the deep red.
+Failure to move through to $7,870 levels could see Bitcoin fall back into the red.

 This article was originally posted on FX Empire